monash-wsrn/nrf-bridge-py3/client/readme.md

 Global manager for the RobotTrackedPositionManagers

+## resetTracking

+Resets the tracking in all the RobotTrackedPositionManagers

 ### drawAll

 Draws all the tracked positions respecting their order of appearance (older ones first)